-Attached please find a proposal from the Department of English to revise the English major.
+Attached please find a proposal from the Department of English to revise the English major and English minor.
 The changes are made in response to i) an external review of the department in Fall of 2021; ii) the changing curricular landscape now that the new GE has been implemented; and iii) years of conversation within the department about how we can better serve our students' educational needs.
 While the changes are relatively minor, we think that these small changes will provide the foundational curriculum we expect our students to have, while also allowing them to move more easily through our curriculum and tailor courses to their own interests.

 The attached document includes the course proposal outlining all the requested changes, our current advising sheets for all the specializations (formerly called concentrations) within the major, the new advising sheets for the specializations, the learning goals for the major, and the curricular map.
+I've also included a table of contents to make navigating the documents a little easier.